Ledenel/use-spacy-nlp-like-google/README.md

 # python-zh-nlp
-a docker image for python zh nlp, packaged with common models from spacy
+a docker image for python chinese nlp, packaged with common models from spacy